Research

 Post-graduate supervision interests

 I am keen to supervise projects in line with my research interests.
-For a list of recent and current PhD students I have been principal supervisor for, see my cv.
+For a list of recent and current PhD students I have been principal supervisor for, see my CV.

 Publications